zhanglydia/TeammaeT/README.md

 # TeammaeT

-## personnel
+## Personnel

 Daniel Keriazis and Lydia Zhang

-## statement of problem
+## Statement of Problem

-return the Boolean value of the statement
-"the maze is navigable, having a legal travel path from current position to existing treasure"
+Return the Boolean value of the statement "the maze is navigable, having a legal travel path from current position to existing treasure"

-## recursive abstraction
+## Recursive Abstraction

-return the Boolean value of the statement
-"the maze is navigable, having a legal travel path from current position to existing treasure" given starting moves
+Return the Boolean value of the statement "the maze is navigable, having a legal travel path from current position to existing treasure" given starting moves

-## base case
+## Base Case

 The current position is a treasure or there are no legal moves.

-## English or pseudocode description of algorithm
+## English or Pseudocode Description of Algorithm
-'

     If current position is treasure, return true
     If there are no legal moves, return false
     Iterate through the legal moves, recurse

-'

-## class(es), with fields and methods
+## Class(es), with Fields and Methods

-## version*n* wish list
+## Version_0_ Wish List